 Any householder is likely to recognise the importance of property insurance.

-For the homeowner, of course, building and contents insurance is essential for protecting the property against a wide range of threats – from fire to flooding, explosions to earthquakes, storm damage, impacts, vandalism and theft.
+For the homeowner, of course, building and contents insurance is essential for protecting the property against a wide range of threats – from fire to flooding, explosions to earthquakes, storm damage, impacts, vandalism, and theft.
+Take the case of flood damage.
+You would obviously need to hire the services of a flood damage restoration firm to assess the extent of the damage.
+If required, they can restore the affected places to their pre-flood condition.
+And should your insurance cover for the procedure, then you could reduce incurred costs of getting back to normalcy.

 Indeed, any homeowner with a mortgage is aware that the lender typically made it a condition of the advance that suitable buildings insurance must be maintained at all times.